aimms/how-to/Articles/362/362-multi-timezone.rst

 Data is managed in a variety of ways:

 #.
 The expected demand per hour is stored in a database with respect
     to the timezone ``'New Zealand Standard Time'``.

 #.
-Cases are used to hotstart a session
+Cases are used to hot start a session

 #.
 In Hamburg, an existing EXCEL application is used by the administration department,
     registering the worked hours.